Why Friends May Hardly Ever Initiate Contact To Chat

 If you'd like your buddy to get in touch more, make sure you contact them sometimes yourself.
 I'm guessing you already do this, but people can complain their friends never initiate contact, but they never check in with them either; they've established a pattern where they hang out in person, but don't catch up otherwise.
 If you start getting in touch to chat, they may start doing the same.

-If you already contact them plenty, but they never take the initiative to speak to you, you can talk to them about it.
+If you already contact them plenty, but they never take the initiative to speak to you, you can speak to them about it.
 Don't do this with people you don't know that well, but if you're closer friends it's an option.
 It may not lead to the changes you'd like, but at least you'll know you tried.
 As always, there's no specific, magic way you can word things that will guarantee you'll get the result you're looking for.
 Keep the focus on you, and don't attack them.
 You can deliver your message in a casual, friendly tone.
 It doesn't need to be a tense, heartfelt confrontation.
 Ask for what you want.
 For example: "I've noticed I'm always the one to send you a message to chat.
-I'd like if if you were sometimes the one to get in touch."
+I'd like it if you were sometimes the one to get in touch."
 Odds are they'll promise to contact you more, maybe after making some apologies and excuses.
 From there you'll have to see if they follow through, or if they were just trying to make you feel better in the moment.

 What I don't recommend is "testing" your friend by ceasing all contact from your end and seeing if they eventually get in touch.
 First, it's more straightforward and mature to talk to them.
 Second, this ploy can backfire.
 If they're non-contactors for benign, oblivious reasons, and are used to you always being the one to drop them a line, they may just interpret your silence as you being busy or no longer interested in hanging out ("She used to always text me, but then stopped suddenly.
 I guess she doesn't want to be friends anymore.
 It sucks, but if that's what she wants, then I won't bug her.")
 Though maybe if you stop getting in touch, and they give up on you that easily, you're happy to have to them out of your life.